 So, because I refuse to study anywhere besides home, I finished all of my school work in just two days.

+"But nooo, that didn't work out, did it?
 So guess what?
 I get to break my promise too!"
+Original video by GunVsGun |

 I brought...way too many clothes to the point that my backpack alone weighed more than 4 kg.
 Combined with my other bags which held a tablet, a DSLR camera, and a Nintendo 3DS, I had 5.75 kg worth of luggage.
 Since the weight is concentrated on my shoulders, it was a pain to carry all my bags at once, so I made a lot of martial arts noises while squatting, standing, or taking bags off to save my energy.
 This is why, in my Fire Emblem: Three Houses post, I said I'm poor at heavy armor.